Mrxiangli/HopTrack/README.md

 ```
 <tx, ty, bx, by, class_id, confidence>
 ```
-We reserved two detector sockets in our implementation, Yolox and Yolov5.
+We reserved three detector sockets in our implementation, Yolox and Yolov5, and Yolov7.
+We included the Yolov7 and Yolox implementation in this repo.
+You can also choose to download them from their official implementation as well.

 HopTrack has three different variations - HopDynamo, HopSwift, HopAccurate.
 To sepcify the variation to execute, the following command can be used:
 ```